-There is something incredibly Irish about The Sexton Whiskey, a US Exclusive whiskey.
+There is something incredibly Irish about The Sexton Whiskey, a new Irish Whiskey this Christmas.

 The Sexton is said to have been created in celebration of the North coast of Ireland, which is exactly where Bushmills Distillery is based, so it would not be a big jump to assume the two were connected.